 In the first instance, it's possible to present to your GP and discuss the possibility of referral to your local addictions team, in the NHS.
 They will usually help you monitor the effects of addiction in your life, but are unable to refer or provide funding for immediate detox, in most cases.

-Step 4 - Get Independent Reviews
+Step 4 - Read The Reviews

 These regulatory bodies complete inspections to ensure a minimum level of service is met.

-Step 5 - Decide On A Provider
+Step 5 - Choose A Clinic

-At this point, you've got enough info to decide on one of the clinics you've seen.
+It's now time to decide on one of the clinics you've looked at.